vincenttsang/HDR-Gain-Map-Convert/LOCALISATION.md

 ## Technical Implementation

-- All user-facing strings use `NSLocalizedString()` for automatic localization
+- All user-facing strings use `NSLocalizedString()` for automatic localisation
-- String formatting is handled with proper localization support
+- String formatting is handled with proper localisation support
 - The app respects the user's system language preferences
-- Fallback to Base localization if a specific language is unavailable
+- Fallback to Base localisation if a specific language is unavailable